 See also - penis.

 Genitalia.
-Everyone has it.
-Generally, its considered a personal topic.
+Everyone has some variation of it (unless they undergo a nullification surgery).
+Generally, it is considered a personal topic.
 Something that you keep to yourself.
 However, when it comes to transgender people, the topic of genitalia is somehow brought up more often than not - whether or not its relevant.
+If you're a good ally, then you know not to ask.

 Skin which surrounds and protects the clitoris.